-We welcome all Mums, Dads, Grandparents, Child Minders and of course little one's 0-4yrs, to our group twice a week.
+We welcome all Mums, Dads, Grandparents, Child Minders and of course little one's 0-4yrs, to our group on a Friday.
 Our aim is to provide a safe, happy & welcoming environment for parents & children to meet, play & hopefully make new friends.
-We have a great team of volunteers who are all CRB checked, that help with putting out the toys, organising crafts & singing activities, not forgetting the toast and juice time!
-They also provide a pastoral outlet for people who need to talk whilst they are at Mums 'n' Tots.
+We have a great team of volunteers that help with putting out the toys, organising crafts & singing activities, not forgetting the toast, fruit and juice time!
+They also provide a pastoral care for those who would like to speak with someone.

 Everyone is welcome - we would love to see you!

 But Jesus called them to him, saying, “Let the children come to me, and do not hinder them, for to such belongs the kingdom of God" - Luke 18:16

 The Growing Together Garden & Allotment is based in the grounds of The Salvation Army Church, Ashton Lane, Sale.